pjedge/longshot/README.md

 In the meantime, Longshot can be compiled manually with these instructions:

-First, install anaconda and set up Bioconda as described [here](https://bioconda.github.io/).
+First, install Anaconda and set up Bioconda as described [here](https://bioconda.github.io/).

 Then, use Bioconda to install the dependencies for Longshot: